Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/iostat.png)
 **Figure 18** Output of iostat.

-The ouput contain the linux kernel version, which is Linux 4.15.0-66-generic and my PC name which is zwerd. you can also see the date (although for just date we use date command). we also can see the type of our operation system which is 64 bit in my case, and that I have 4 CPU available. avr-cpu display the CPU for every of the following
+The ouput contain the linux kernel version, which is Linux 4.15.0-66-generic and my PC name which is zwerd.
+You can also see the date (although for just date we use date command). we also can see the type of our operation system which is 64 bit in my case, and that I have 4 CPU available. avr-cpu display the CPU for every of the following

 **%user** - The CPU that used at the user or application level.